johnyob/omniml/tex/popl26-author-response-draft.md

 ### Related work

 We will expand and restructure related work into three focused parts:

 1. Works involving 'delayed' or 'suspended' constraints.
 We will discuss Pottier's conditional constraints (B), OutsideIn(X) (in more detail), and dependent type systems.

 2. Works involving overloading in ML.
-We will discuss qualified types (and why they're not suitable for our setting) and choice types (and why existing work in this direction is does not handle local-let generalization).
+We will discuss qualified types (and why they're not suitable for our setting) and choice types (and why existing work in this direction does not handle local-let generalization).

 3. Polymorphism.
 We will relate polytypes to MLF and recent bidirectional accounts (e.g. DK, Haskell's Quic).